Sophomore - Defining Priorities & Capabilities

 - Graphic Design

-- Is there a particular level of academic selectivity that you seek that outweighs any soccer consideration?
-For example, do you first and foremost want to attend an Ivy League school, regardless of any soccer considerations (other than that you want to play soccer)?
+- Is there a particular level of academic selectivity that you seek that outweighs any field hockey consideration?
+For example, do you first and foremost want to attend an Ivy League school, regardless of any field hockey considerations (other than that you want to play field hockey)?
 Ultimately, Academic fit is easier to determine than Athletic fit because you’re going to take the SAT or ACT and you have your GPA - the data is quantitative.
 So you’ll get a pretty good idea of where you can get in (even with a coach’s help).
 The ability for a coach to affect admissions varies from school to school, therefore, you’ll have to figure out that part for each of the schools on your list (asking the college coach is a good place to start).

 People desire to play college sports for a variety of personal reasons.
 Understanding your motivation and goals for playing in college is crucial to increasing your chances of finding the team and school that is right for you.

-- Rank the five factors most important to your soccer aspirations.
-Some common soccer reasons that players give for choosing a particular college are:
+- Rank the five factors most important to your field hockey aspirations.
+Some common field hockey reasons that players give for choosing a particular college are:

 - Play at the highest possible level possible

 - Have the potential to start all four years